Parsoa/SVDSS/README.md

 You can filter the reported SVs by passing the `--min-sv-length` and `--min-cluster-weight` options.
 These options control the minimum length and minimum number of supporting superstrings for the reported SVs.
 Higher values for `--min-cluster-weight` will increase precision at the cost of reducing recall.
 For a 30x coverage sample, `--min-cluster-weight 4` produced the best results in our experiments.

 This commands output two files: `svs_poa.vcf` that includes the SV calls and `poa.sam` which includes alignments of POA contigs to the reference genome.

+You can pass `--clipped` to call SVs from clipped superstrings as well.
+These will be output in a separate file `svs_clipped.vcf`.
+Clipped SV calling is experimental and may not be accurate.
+We recommend manual inspection of resulting calls.

 ### Authors